kanthorlabs/kanthorq/website/docs/002-concepts/006-consumer.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Consumer is a topic specific filter of events from a stream what stores metadata about how we want to process those events.
-One consumer can only subscribe to one topic but we can have more than one consumer for only one topic.
+Consumer is a subject specific filter of events from a stream what stores metadata about how we want to process those events.
+One consumer can only subscribe to one subject but we can have more than one consumer for only one subject.

-For example, with the topic `order.cancelled` we may want to spin up two consumer: one for sending notification via email to user to nofiy user that their order is confirmed and another consumer to handle logic of showing that order in a CRM so seller can prepare to ship that order
+For example, with the subject `order.cancelled` we may want to spin up two consumer: one for sending notification via email to user to nofiy user that their order is confirmed and another consumer to handle logic of showing that order in a CRM so seller can prepare to ship that order

 ```mermaid
 ---